mestoru/russial/README.md

 $ gem install russial
 ```

-**Note:** for Rubies less than 2.3.0 we use `backport_dig` gem, but we strongly recommend you to upgrade your Ruby version to the last one.
+**Note:** for Rubies less than 2.3.0, please use the `backport_dig` gem.
+But it's better to upgrade your Ruby version to the last one.

 ## Usage